Via Ferrata Torre di Toblin Basic Info:

 From Rifugio Auronzo follow path nr 101, along the south face of Tre Cime and across Forcella Lavaredo - one of the iconic photography spots in the Dolomites, all the way to Rifugio Locatelli.
 It’s part of the Tre Cime circuit - a busy day hike in the Dolomites.
-If you are after peace and quiet you won’t find it here.
 You should reach the hut in 1-1,5 hour.

 Via Ferrata Torre di Toblin brief route description

 Take a rest at rifugio Locatelli and get ready for the fun ahead!
 The ferrata starts directly behind the hut and it is marked with signs as “delle Scalette”.

 For around 20 minutes you will be walking upward until you get a clear view of Torre di Toblin straight ahead of you.
 I remember looking at it for the first time and telling myself "I am crazy to even think I can make it to the top".

 You then have to loop clockwise around the tower, along the narrow ledge to its north side.
 The mountain will be on your right hand side the whole time.
 Eventually you’ll come to a halt and notice a set of cables going straight up.
 Up until now It was easy, but the challenge is about to begin.

 Since it was my first ferrata I’ve ever done I found the first few meters of the cable section really difficult.
 As luck would have it, we experienced a decent snowfall couple of nights before and the melting snow froze overnight.
 Because the route faces north, it hardly sees any sun.
 A perfect recipe for icy conditions.